NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Rat Magic.md

 There always seems to be a little rat around to carry messages for you.
-You can cast [[Spells/Animal Messenger|Animal Messenger]] once per day as a primal innate spell.
+You can cast [[Animal Messenger|Animal Messenger]] once per day as a primal innate spell.
 When you do, the animal that responds is always a rat.
 If there are no rats within range, the spell is lost.

 *Source: Pathfinder Player Core 2*
 *ORC*